 Record of Honor System Violations

 If a student is declared not responsible by the faculty member or by the Honor Council, there will be no record of the potential Honor System violation.
-Any determination a student is responsible for an Honor System violation will remain on a student’s academic record.
+Any finding of responsibility for an Honor System violation will remain on a student’s academic record.

 Honor Violation Alert, Flag, and What They Mean